-The Board presently consists of five directors and it is proposed that, at the Meeting, the Shareholders fix the number of directors to be elected at the Meeting at five.
-At the Meeting, the Shareholders will be asked to consider and, if thought fit, to pass the following resolution:
+The Board presently consists of six directors and it is proposed that, at the Meeting, the Shareholders fix the number of directors to be elected at the Meeting at eight.
+At the Meeting, the Shareholders will be asked to consider and, if thought appropriate, to pass the following resolution:

-"BE IT RESOLVED THAT the number of directors of Niko Resources Ltd. to be elected be and is hereby fixed at five."
+"BE IT RESOLVED THAT the number of directors of Niko Resources Ltd. to be elected be and is hereby fixed at eight."

-In order for the foregoing resolution to be passed, it must be approved by a simple majority of the votes cast by Shareholders who vote in person or by proxy thereon at the Meeting.
+In order for the foregoing resolution to be passed, it must be approved by a simple majority of the votes cast by Shareholders who vote in person or by proxy at the Meeting.
+The Board recommends that Shareholders vote FOR the resolution fixing the number of directors to be elected at eight.
+In the absence of contrary directions, the persons named in the accompanying form of proxy intend to vote the Common Shares represented thereby in favour of the resolutions as set out above.

-The persons named in the enclosed instrument of proxy, if named as proxy, intend to vote in favour of the foregoing resolution unless a Shareholder has specified in its instrument of proxy that the Shareholder's Common Shares are to be voted against such resolution.